The Ultimate Police Laptops Buying Guide

 - Password security.
-Law enforcement laptops should be password-secured at the device level.
+Law enforcement laptops should be password-secured at a device level.

 - Fingerprint scanner.
 In the event of the need for biometric security measures, check for options such as fingerprint scanners.

 - Optical disc storage.
-When optical storage such as CD, DVD and additional hard drive storage may be required.
+This is a great feature when optical storage such as CD, DVD and additional hard drive storage are required.
 Internal policies will dictate specific security measures.
-Understand these requirements ahead of time before you buy.
+Understand these requirements before you buy.

 - FIPS 140 compliance.
-Levels within FIPS 140 specify degrees of tamper evidence or resistance as well as modes of user authentication.
-Understand the specific needs in various departments and use cases and select accordingly.
+The Federal Information Processing Standards’ FIPS 140-2 cover security requirements for cryptographic modules and specify degrees of tamper-evidence or resistance as well as modes of user authentication.
+It is important to understand the specific needs within various departments and to select equipment accordingly.

 Unlike the military with its overarching policies, hundreds of law enforcement agencies are governed by their own operational policies.
 Because of these variations, the availability of customization options is important when selecting police laptops.